very-good-science/data-hazards/site/contents/hazards/danger-of-misuse.md

 ## Examples

-__Example 1:__ Statistical method to do impossible tasks, for example [predicting future human behaviour]().
+__Example 1:__ Using statistical methods to do impossible tasks, like predicting future human behaviour.

-__Example 2:__ The collection of a large data set of individuals, which could be hacked, or used for other purposes.
+__Example 2:__ The collection of a large data set about identifiable individuals, which could be hacked, or used for purposes other than what it was collected for.

+__Example 3:__ Misinterpreting statistical methods or failing to appreciate their limitations, for example assuming that psychometrics will accurately or definitively predict future human behaviour.

 ## Safety Precautions

 - Write clear instructions about in what circumstances the algorithm/technology will work or give valid answers and present these wherever the work is presented.
-- If work is piloted outside of this context, it must be re-tested.
+- If work is piloted outside of its original context, it must be re-tested.
 - Follow data governance guidelines.